lmorg/murex/docs/parser/elvis.md

-# `?:` Elvis Operator
+# `?:` Elvis Operator (expr)

 > Returns the right operand if the left operand is falsy

 ## Description

-The elvis operator is a little like a conditional where the result of the operation is the first non-falsy value from left to right.
+The Elvis Operator is a little like a conditional where the result of the operation is the first non-falsy value from left to right.

 A falsy value is any of the following: